 Why Visit Okinawa

 Since Japanese food is one of my favorite foods of all time and I love bumming around on white sand beaches, a trip to Okinawa was practically an ultimate dream come true!

 Even though Okinawa is a part of Japan, it had tropical, quaint, and laid back vibes which are quite different from what I experienced on the mainland of Japan.
 The Okinawan food is also a bit different with their unique cuisines and dishes!

-While the beaches and food alone are enough reasons to visit Okinawa, there is much more to do and see, including a World Heritage Site, a remarkable underwater world (snorkeling and diving), a National Park (mangroves, waterfalls and nature trekking) and an eye-opening WWII museum.
+While the beaches and food alone are enough reasons for me to visit Okinawa, there is much more to do and see, including a World Heritage Site, a remarkable underwater world (snorkeling and scuba diving), a National Park (mangroves, waterfalls and nature trekking) and an eye-opening WWII museum.

 If you want to learn more about Okinawa, read on!

 Where is Okinawa?
 (Japan Map)

 Okinawa Prefecture is a chain of islands located 640km (400mi) south of mainland Japan.
 Naha, the capital island which is located in Northern Okinawa, hosts an international airport that makes traveling to Okinawa a breeze for both domestic and international travelers.

 Direct domestic flights from Tokyo or Osaka to Naha takes approximately 3.5 hours, which makes Okinawa an ideal holiday destination for many Japanese residents of Honshu, or the “main island.”

 Even though most people associate Okinawa as having a tropical climate, it generally has four seasons, with the coldest temperatures getting down to around 10°C.